jhallen/joes-sandbox/vivado/README.md

     cd example_fpga
     vivado -source rebuild.tcl &

-You can always delete project_1/ and rebuild it:
+Also, you can always delete project_1/ and rebuild it:

     rm -rf project_1
     vivado -source rebuild.tcl &

-Unfortunately, Vivado really would like your source code to be in the project directory, so you have to actively fight it to prevent this.
+The ip/ directly gets polluted with derived files, but at least Vivado tells you which ones need to be saved in source control.

 # Initial project build